peterkracik/scss-best-practice/README.md

 ##### 3.b Set font-size per block and modify in element

-In the case, where design on a block is identical for all screen resolutions, just smaller (ie. block _teaser_ on mobile looks same as on desktop, only font-size are smaller) I use this method.
+In the case, where design of a block is identical for all screen resolutions, just smaller (ie. block _teaser_ on mobile looks same as on desktop, only font-sizes are smaller) I use this method.
 Set the font-size for the block - it could be in px (preferably rem), rem, vw just not em.
 And then set the font-size of the element within this block with em.
-So for the responsive design, we need media queries only for the block (parent).
+So for the responsive design, we'll need media queries only for the block (parent).

 ``` scss
 .teaser {